Last verified: today

 Cod Liver Oil

-Also known as: fish liver oil, CLO, omega-3 fish oil, EPA/DHA supplement, vitamin A/D oil
+Also known as: fish liver oil, CLO, omega-3 fish oil, EPA/DHA supplement, vitamin A/D supplement

-5 mL/day liquid or equivalent capsule form based on available studies
+5 mL/day (liquid) or equivalent capsule dose based on study data

 What the Science Says

-Cod liver oil is an oil extracted from the livers of cod fish, naturally rich in omega-3 fatty acids (EPA and DHA) as well as vitamins A and D. In a large clinical trial of over 34,000 adults, it did not reduce COVID-19 or respiratory infections, but a smaller RCT in gestational diabetes patients found it reduced blood glucose, inflammation markers (hs-CRP), and insulin resistance after 12–16 weeks.
-Animal studies suggest its omega-3 content may have anti-tumor and neuroprotective effects, though these findings have not been confirmed in humans.
+Cod liver oil is an oil extracted from the livers of cod fish, naturally rich in omega-3 fatty acids (EPA and DHA), vitamin A, and vitamin D. In a large clinical trial of over 34,000 adults, daily supplementation showed no benefit for preventing COVID-19 or respiratory infections.
+A smaller trial in gestational diabetes patients found it reduced blood glucose, inflammation markers (hs-CRP), and insulin resistance after 12–16 weeks of use.
+Animal and lab studies suggest its omega-3 content may have anti-inflammatory and potential anti-tumor effects, but these findings have not been confirmed in human clinical trials.

 What It Doesn't Do